FreeCap23/STM-Code-Blocks/Guides/Arduino_to_STM.md

 ## Where to Add Global Variables

 In STM32CubeMX-generated code, global variables should be declared in a new file `globals.h`.
+Steps to create the "globals.h" file:
+- navigate to "Project Explorer / YourProject / Core / Inc";
+- right-click on "Inc" folder;
+- choose "New / Header file";
+- in the "New Header File" dialog window write "globals.h" in the "Header file:" field and choose "Default C header template" in "Template" field.

 Example
 ```c